Synout/desktop-automation-test/README.md

-# Desktop Data Entry Automation
+# Desktop Data Entry Automation [WIP]

 This project is a simple demonstration of Windows automation using `pyautogui` and `botcity`.
 It automates desktop data entry tasks to showcase the capabilities of these tools.

 ## Features

-- Automates repetitive desktop tasks.
+- Simulates adding text to notepad
-- Uses `pyautogui` for GUI automation.
+- Created a class that uses pyautogui for the automation and botcity, just for contrast.
-- Integrates with `botcity` for enhanced automation capabilities.
+-

 ## Limitations